prodevans/prodevans/README.md

 ### [PDCloudEX](http://www.pdcloudex.com) is a pre configured private cloud platform on OpenStack for Compute, Network & Storage.

-### [DevOps Assessment Tool](https://www.prodevans.com)supports collaboration and Support to synthesize development and operations to achieve the agility
+### [DevOps Assessment Tool](https://www.prodevans.com) supports collaboration and Support to synthesize development and operations to achieve the agility